RotorHazard/RotorHazard/doc/Software Setup.md

 dtparam=i2c_baudrate=75000
 dtoverlay=miniuart-bt
 ```
-If the Raspberry Pi in use is a Pi 3 model or older (not a Pi 4) then also add this line:
+If the Raspberry Pi in use is a Pi 3 model or older (not a Pi 4 or 5) then add this line:
 ```
 core_freq=250
 ```